PeterHUistyping/PeterHUistyping.github.io/public/asset/blog/markdown/blog8MLRD.md

 The cohen kappa score for the review predictions from 2019 to 2022 is 0.6523603977342954.
 ```
 ## Hidden Markov Models (HMM)
-Two matrices for the HMM: transition matrix (A) and emission matrix (B). <br/>
+Two matrices for the HMM: transition matrix (A) and emission matrix (B).

-Viterbi Algorithm: DP  <br/>
+Viterbi Algorithm: DP

-Evaluation: precision, recall and F-measure  <br/>
+Evaluation: precision, recall and F-measure

-Semi-Supervised Learning with Self-Training <br/>
+**Semi-Supervised Learning with Self-Training**

 0. Train an HMM model with the available labelled training data as done in the first part of the task.
 1. Use the trained model to predict the hidden sequences of all available unlabelled data.
 2. Merge the labelled data with the new pseudo-labelled data.